dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 322. Coin Change.md

 **Complexity Analysis**

 * Time complexity : $O(S*n)$. where S is the amount, n is denomination count.
 In the worst case the recursive tree of the algorithm has height of $S$ and the algorithm solves only $S$ subproblems because it caches precalculated solutions in a table.
-Each subproblem is computed with nn iterations, one by coin denomination.
+Each subproblem is computed with $n$ iterations, one by coin denomination.
 Therefore there is $O(S*n)$ time complexity.

 * Space complexity : $O(S)$, where SS is the amount to change We use extra space for the memoization table.